Point Cook - South

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 22 active public transport stops operating in Point Cook - South, all of which are bus stops.
+Point Cook - South has 22 active public transport stops, all of which are bus stops.
 These stops are served by four different routes that together facilitate 1,908 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 395 meters from the nearest stop.
+The area's transport accessibility is deemed good, with residents on average being located 395 meters from the nearest stop.

-The service frequency averages 272 trips per day across all routes, translating to approximately 86 weekly trips per individual stop.
+Across all routes, service frequency averages 272 trips per day, which translates to approximately 86 weekly trips per individual stop.

 Frequently Asked Questions - Transport